Robust Online Selection with Uncertain Offer Acceptance: Upper Bounds for the Continuous LP

 The probability of collecting the highest candidate in $\SPUA$ is shown by \citet{smith1975secretary} to be $p^{1/(1-p)} + o(1)$, where $o(1)\to 0$ as $n\to \infty$.
 Thus, by Lemma~\ref{lem:non_increasing_gamma}, we have

 Taking the limit $n \to \infty$, we conclude $\gamma_\infty^* (p)\leq p^{p/(1-p)}$.

 For the second bound, we use the following technical result; its proof is deferred to Appendix~\ref{sec:app:upper_bounds}, but we give a short explanation here.
 A $\gamma$-robust algorithm $\mathcal{A}$ for the $\SPUA$, in expectation, has $pn$ candidates to choose from and $(1-p)n$ candidates from which the algorithm can learn about candidate quality.
 We give an algorithm $\mathcal{A}'$ that solves the i.i.d.\ prophet inequality for any $m\approx pn$ i.i.d.\ random variables $X_1,\ldots,X_m$, for $m$ large.
 The algorithm $\mathcal{A}'$ runs a utility version of $\mathcal{A}$ in $n$ values sampled from the distribution $X_1$ (see the discussion before Proposition~\ref{prop:utility_characterization}), guaranteeing at least a factor $\gamma$ of the maximum of $m\approx pn$ of these samples, which is the value of the prophet. $\mathcal{A}'$ is the capped utility version of $\mathcal{A}$, where no more than $m\approx pn$ offers can be made.
-Using concentration bounds, we show that the loss of these restrictions is minimal. \citet{kaplan2020competitive} uses a similar argument, with the difference that their sampling is a fixed fraction of the input and is done in advance, while in our case the sampling is online and might deviate from the expectation, implying the need for concentration bounds. \begin{lemma} Fix $p\in (0,1)$ and consider any algorithm $\mathcal{A}$ that is $\gamma$-robust for the $\SPUA$ for any $n$.
-Then there is an algorithm $\mathcal{A}'$ for the i.i.d.\ prophet inequality problem that for any $\varepsilon,\delta>0$ satisfying
+Using concentration bounds, we show that the loss of these restrictions is minimal. \citet{kaplan2020competitive} uses a similar argument, with the difference that their sampling is a fixed fraction of the input and is done in advance, while in our case the sampling is online and might deviate from the expectation, implying the need for concentration bounds.
+The following result summarizes the reduction and the upper bound. \begin{theorem} Let $p\in (0,1)$ and $\mathcal{A}$ be any algorithm that is $\gamma$-robust for the $\SPUA$ for any $n$.
+Then $\gamma \leq 1/\beta$, where $\beta\approx 1.34$ is the unique solution of the integral equation $\int_0^1 ( y(1-\log y)+ (\beta-1) )^{-1} \, \mathrm{d}y=1$. \end{theorem}